SerhatAktay/TrackTx/README.md

-# TrackTx
-# The Integrative Data Processing Pipeline for transcription tracking
+# TrackTx - The Integrative Data Processing Pipeline for Tracking Transcription

 ## Instructions
 Download and put the script.command in a location where you want to run the script from.
 Double-click the file to start the pipeline and follow the instructions in the terminal window.